cmu-phil/r-tetrad/README.md

 As of 2024-09-05, some algorithms have already been included.
 Once the idea has been worked out and debugged, finishing up the rest should be fairly quick.

 We got user feedback about that from R users who expressed a preference that having the user install Python and Java themselves in addition to R for R code and manually coordinate them with R was suboptimal.
 In this project, we eliminate the need to install Python or even Java; only R is needed.
-The scripts handle the connection to Java internally so that this is transparent to the user.
+The scripts handle the internal connection to Java so that this is transparent to the user.

 The initial goal is to reproduce the functionality of [TetradSearch.py in the py-tetrad project](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) using rJava without requiring the user to install Python or even Java themselves.
 The TetradSearch.py class in py-tetrad is a model we can follow to create methods for our new R wrapping.